NixOS/nix/doc/manual/source/release-notes/rl-2.28.md

   +    HANDLE_ERROR(ctx);
   ```

-  We figured it would be good to do this API change at the same time, also.
+  Although this change is not as critical, we figured it would be good to do this API change at the same time, also.
+  Also note that we try to keep the C API compatible, but we decided to break this function because it was young and likely not in widespread use yet.
+This frees up time to make important progress on the rest of the C API.

 # Contributors